monyarm/NovelVM/doc/docportal/index.rst

 Getting help
 =============

-ScummVM is still under development.
+NovelVM is still under development.
 While we do our best to make sure that as many games as possible can be completed with no major bugs, crashes can happen!

-If you are having problems with any aspect of ScummVM, take a look at our help section.
+If you are having problems with any aspect of NovelVM, take a look at our help section.

 .. panels::
       :container: text-center mb-4